EMBRYOPSIDA Pirani & Prado

 Evolution.
 Divergence & Distribution.
 The biogeography and diversification of the family has been much studied (see also Doyle et al. 2004; Richardson et al. 2004; Su & Saunders 2009; Surveswaran et al. 2010).
 Erkens et al. (2012b; ?program) found little in the way of changes in diversification rates in the family, speciation behaving as if it were a random branching process, and so there was little need to invoke key innovations.

-In any event, it is clear from the above dates that much diversification happened after the break-up of the continents and is Tertiary in age.
-Couvreur et al. (2011a) contrast the diversification in Annonoideae and Malmeoideae.
+In any event, the above dates mean that much diversification happened after the break-up of the continents and is Caenozoic in age.
+Couvreur et al. (2011a) contrast speciation in Annonoideae and Malmeoideae.
 The former began to diversify ca 66 m.y.a. and the latter much later, ca 33 m.y.a.; the former has about twice as many species as the latter, even if rather paradoxically the latter may have a higher diversification rate - once it got going (see Couvreur et al. 2011a; Thomas et al. 2012, older, but similar disparity: both give other ages).
 However, although stem age estimates of these subfamilies are in the 70 million year range, crown ages vary widely, the age of Couvreur et al. (2011a) being the youngest, and that of Piries and Doyle (2012) the oldest, a crown group estimate of (70-)66(-62) my.
 Su and Saunders (2009) offer dates for additional splits in the family, focusing on Pseuduvaria, and Thomas et al. (2012) and Pirie and Doyle (2012) give many dates for divergences within both main subfamilies.

 The Old World Uvaria may have originated (38.4-)31.6(-25.1) m.y.a. in Africa, whence it dispersed to other parts of the Old World (Zhou et al. 2012: HPD).
 Indeed, Thomas et al. (2014) suggest thatc there have been around 11 dispersals from Africa to Asia, and only one from Asia to Africa; Late Palaeocene to late Miocene are the suggested times.
 The large New World genus Guatteria has undergone much speciation in (Amazonian) South America perhaps 8.8-4.9 m.y. before present, having moved to South America from Central America, perhaps from Africa via Europe (Erkens 2007; Erkens et al. 2007a, b, 2009).